Crockpot/Slow-cooker Beef Roast

 1 teaspoon minced garlic

-1/2 teaspoon gluten-free Worcestershire sauce (Lea & Perrins brand is gluten-free, many brands are not)
+1/2 teaspoon gluten-free Worcestershire sauce (USA Lea & Perrins brand is gluten-free, many brands are not)

 1 teaspoon gluten-free ketchup (Heinz)